Here's what the Senate gun bill says

 House efforts

-House lawmakers approved legislation in December to loosen gun regulations and allow those with permits to carry concealed weapons to legally travel with those firearms to other states, which was a top priority of the National Rifle Association.
+House lawmakers approved legislation in December to loosen gun regulations and allow those with permits for carrying concealed weapons to legally travel with those firearms to other states, which was a top priority of the National Rifle Association.

 The bill was merged with two measures that have bipartisan support, including the measure to fill in holes in the NICS.

-The other measure that was included would direct the Bureau of Justice Statistics to study all crimes involving firearms and report back to Congress in six months about how many involved weapons with "bump fire stocks," accessories that can allow semi-automatic weapons guns to fire at a rate similar to automatic ones.
+The other measure that was included would direct the Bureau of Justice Statistics to study all crimes involving firearms and report to Congress in six months about how many involved weapons with "bump fire stocks," accessories that can allow semiautomatic weapons to fire at a rate similar to automatic ones.

-The shooter responsible for killing 58 people and injuring nearly 500 more attending a Las Vegas concert in October used bump stocks to direct large amounts of ammunition on the crowd, and members from both parties have called for ban on them.
+The shooter responsible for killing 58 people and injuring nearly 500 more attending a Las Vegas concert in October used bump stocks to direct large amounts of ammunition to the crowd, and members from both parties have called for a ban on them.

 Cornyn said in December that merging the gun bills complicated the path forward in the Senate and suggested splitting off the background check fix.